NRE-Com-Net/hassio-addons/README.md

 Got questions?

-You have several options to get them answered:

-- The Home Assistant Community Add-ons [Discord Chat Server][discord]
-- The Home Assistant [Community Forum][forum].
-- The Home Assistant [Discord Chat Server][discord-ha].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also open an issue here on GitHub.
+You can open an issue here on GitHub.
 Note, we use a separate GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.

 - [Open an issue for the add-on: Snapmaker Monitor][snapmaker-monitor-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]

-## Adding a new add-on

-We are currently not accepting third party add-ons to this repository.

-For questions, please contact [Franck Nijhof][frenck]:

-- Drop him an email: frenck@addons.community
-- Chat with him on [Discord Chat][discord]
-- Message him via the forums: [frenck][forum-frenck]

 ## License

 MIT License

-Copyright (c) 2017-2024 Franck Nijhof
+Copyright (c) 2025 Steven 'NemesisRE' Kurz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal